-"It is pleasant to note that Mr. C---, of Rochester, has finally had the good sense to begin the task of investigating the materializing husi ness in the only rational manner.
-Mrs. M .-- , a medium of extraor dinary powers, undertook to exhibit a company of select and first-class ghosts to a Rochester audience, a few nights since.
-Mrs. M--- was assisted by Mr. M-, who acted as master of ceremonies, and introduced the ghosts with brief and complimentary biographical sketches.
-The medium was tied with the usual ropes in the usual cahinet, and the audience sang hymns in accordance with Mr. M--'s requestdoubtless in order to prevent the ghosts from cherishing any longing to permanently return to a world where people who can't sing are always ready to try to sing.
-After the spirit of Daniel Webster had thrust his head out of the window of the cabinet, and made the astonishing revelation that there was a 'Mr. Smith' in the audience, and that he rather thought he had met a Mr. Smith while in the body, the ghost of 'Sarah' walked out upon the platform, clad in white, materialized to the apparent extent of a hundred and fifty pounds.
-This was the moment for which Mr. C--- had waited.
-He leaped on the platform and seized Sarah in his arms.
-The ghost, regarding this as a liberty, shricked loudly: Mr. M--- caught up a chair and knocked the investigator down, and Sarah, escaping into the cabinet, was seen no more.
+"It is pleasant to note that Mr. C-, of Rochester, has finally had the good sense to begin the task of investigating the materializing business in the only rational manner.
+Mrs. M-, a medium of extraordinary powers, undertook to exhibit a company of select and first-class ghosts to a Rochester andience a few nights since.
+Mrs. M--- was assisted by Mr. M---, who acted as master of ceremonies and introduced the ghosts with brief and complimentary biographical sketches.
+The medium was tied with the usual ropes in the usual cabinet, and the audience sung hymns, in accordance with Mr. M---'s request, doubtless in order to prevent the ghosts from cherishing any longing to permanently return to a world where people who can't sing are always ready to try to sing.
+After the spirit of Daniel Webster had thrust his head out of the window of the cabinet, and made the astonishing revelation that there was 'a Mr. Smith' in the audience, and that he rather thought be had met a Mr. Smith while in the body, the ghost of 'Sarah' walked out upon the platform, clad in white, materialized to the apparent extent of a hundred and tifty pounds.
+This was the moment for which Mr. C had waited.
+He leaved on the platform and seized Sarah in his arms.
+The ghost, regarding this as a liberty, shrieked loudly; Mr. M --- caught up a chair and knocked the investigator down, and Sarah. escaping into the cabinet, was seen no more.

 "There was, of course, a tremendous uproar.
-Mr. M-- loudly proposed to destroy Mr. C-- on the spot, as a villain who had laid his hand on a female ghost in other than a spirit of kindness.
-Mr. C-- argued that his destruction was unnecessary and undesirable, and the audience was divided in opinion as to whether C-- or the medium's hushand was the person who stood in need of immediate destruction.
+Mr. M-- londly proposed to destroy Mr. C-- on the spot, as a villain who had laid his hand on a female ghost in other than a spirit of kindness.
+Mr. C-- argued that his destruction was unnecessary and undesirable; and the andience was divided in opinion as to whether C-- or M-- was the person who stood in need of immediate destruction.
 The presence of mind of Daniel Webster happily restored order.
-That eminent ghost yelled out of the cabinet window that the medium would die if the audience 'didn't everlastingly sing something,' and some sympathetic Spiritualist suddenly striking up that pathetic hymn beginning 'Tramp, tramp, tramp,' the audience joined in, and Mr. M-- postponed his bloody resolution.
+That eminent ghost yelled out of the cabinet window that the medium would die if the andience 'didn't everlastingly sing something,' and some sympathetic spiritualist suddenly striking up that pathetic hymn beginning 'Tramp, tramp,' the andience joined in, and Mr. M-- postponed his bloody resolution.

 "With the singing of the hymn the exhibition ended.
-Mrs. M--was found in the cabinet still tightly bound, and with her face covered with blood, which, as Mr. M-- explained, was in some vague way the result of Sarah's hasty 'de-materialization' of herself.
-At any rate, no wound could be found upon her person, and though Mr. M--, with great liberality, offered to put a bullet through Mr. C--, or to provide him with an additional and obviously superfluous head, he finally decided that his first duty was to wash Mrs. M--, and to send Daniel Webster to inquire whether Sarah had sustained any serious injury."
+Mrs. M-was found in the cabinet still tightly bound, and with her face covered with blood, which, as Mr. M- explained, was in some vague way the result of Sarah's hasty 'de-materialization' of herself.
+At any rate, no wound could be found upon her person, and though Mr. M-, with great liberality, offered to put a bullet through Mr. C-, or to provide him with an additional and obviously superfluous head, he finally decided that his first duty was to wash Mrs. M-, and to send Daniel Webster to inquire whether Sarah had sustained any serious injury."

-The final scene of this eventful history I find to be "the preferring of charges against the husband of the pretended medium, his conviction, and sentence to a fine of twenty-five dollars, or three months in the county jail."
+The final scene of this eventful history I find to be "the preferring of charges against the husband of the pretended medium, his conviction, and sentence to a fine of twenty-five dollars, or three months in the county gaol."